motebus/ultrabook/Ultranet Apps/jBuilder/How to access jBuilder.md

-* jbuilder can be accessed via the web version at https://jbuilder.ypcloud.com, <br>
+* jBuilder can be accessed via the web version at https://jbuilder.ypcloud.com, <br>
 * Or downloaded as a Linux app from the [Snap Store](https://snapcraft.io/jbuilder).

 * To login to jbuilder, you need a Jujue account.
 If you don't have one yet, register at account.ypcloud.com